andyp123/blender_vertex_color_master/README.md

 ### Src RGB to Luminosity
 This calculates the luminosity of the vertex color data in the 'Src' layer and puts the value into each of the RGB channels.

 + __All Channels__ (on) - Copy the luminosity value into each of the RGB channels.
-If disabled, theh luminosity value will only be copied into the 'Dst' layer's selected channel.
+If disabled, the luminosity value will only be copied into the 'Dst' layer's selected channel.

 ### Src to Dst RGB
 Copy the value of the 'Src' channel into all channels of the 'Dst' layer.